leonid-pishchulin/partapp/README.md

    Our model requires that training and testing images contain single persons being roughy 200 px high.
-   Download the experiments package from our project webpage: https://www.d2.mpi-inf.mpg.de/poselet-conditioned-ps Unpack the package in the separate directory EXP_DIR.
+   Download the experiments package from our project webpage: https://www.d2.mpi-inf.mpg.de/poselet-conditioned-ps Unpack the package in the separate directory `EXP_DIR`.
 Here is a short description of the contents:

    - `./images/LSP` - upscaled images from the LSP dataset, so that every person is roughly 200 px high
    - `./expopt` - configuration files which control diverse parameters of the system